blog posts

 How security has changed in the World of cloud computing

 Technologies come and go, but one concept has remained at the forefront of IT conversations for decades: Security.
-While security remains a perennial top priority for IT departments, what it means to be secure, and the processes required, continue to change.
-Let’s talk about how security, open-source, and cloud computing can co-exist.
+While security remains a perennial top priority for IT departments, the definition of security and the processes required continue to evolve.
+Let’s discuss how security, open-source software, and cloud computing can coexist.

 It may seem counterintuitive, but open-source code isn’t inherently less secure than proprietary code.
-Security by obscurity can be a good practice in some cases (the fewer attackers know about your organization’s IT architecture, the better) but hiding source code isn’t going to prevent attackers from finding vulnerabilities.
+Security by obscurity can be a good practice in some cases (the fewer attackers know about your organization’s IT architecture, the better); however, hiding source code is unlikely to prevent attackers from discovering vulnerabilities.

-Access to source code does give interested parties more opportunity to find, and fix vulnerabilities.
+Access to source code does provide interested parties with more opportunities to identify and address vulnerabilities.

 Trust, but confirm

-Developers, by and large, aren’t security experts.
-Organizations need safeguards to consume open source, to understand the provenance of the code they use, and to improve its security for cloud computing.
-They also need to be able to track its deployment and respond when vulnerabilities are found upstream or in a product based on an open-source project.
+Developers, for the most part, are not security experts.
+Organizations require safeguards to effectively consume open source software, to understand the provenance of the code they use, and to enhance its security for cloud computing.
+They also need to be able to track their deployment and respond when vulnerabilities are found upstream or in a product based on an open-source project.

-Organizations need a method of inventorying the usage of open sources in their environment, and the ability to assess security impacts of vulnerabilities.
-Not to mention, an infrastructure in place that notifies them of vulnerabilities as they are discovered and mitigations or fixes that are made available quickly.
+Organizations need a method for inventorying the use of open-source software in their environment and the ability to assess the security impacts of vulnerabilities.
+Not to mention, an infrastructure in place that notifies them of vulnerabilities as they are discovered and provides quick access to mitigations or fixes.

-It’s also important to know which vulnerabilities actually matter, and which ones just have flashy names and logos that — while entertaining, catchy, and beneficial to the security researcher who presented the vulnerability at Black Hat — may not actually pose a significant threat.
+It’s also important to know which vulnerabilities matter and which ones have flashy names and logos that, while entertaining and catchy, may not pose a significant threat, despite being beneficial to the security researcher who presented the vulnerability at Black Hat.
 Just because it’s a named vulnerability doesn’t mean it’s something to worry about.

 Security in early

-As organizations adopt new technologies, such as moving into the public cloud or adopting containers and Kubernetes, it’s important to bring security into the conversation early.
+As organizations adopt new technologies, such as transitioning to the public cloud or implementing containers and Kubernetes, it is essential to incorporate security into the conversation from the outset.

-The security team should involve in deciding which cloud technologies to adopt.
-How to secure a hybrid cloud environment, and set up automation to help avoid misconfigurations.
-Part of mitigating risks is to “shift left” and identify and try to prevent risks early before it creeps into your environment and applications.
+The security team should be involved in deciding which cloud technologies to adopt.
+How to secure a hybrid cloud environment and set up automation to help avoid misconfigurations.
+Part of mitigating risks is to “shift left” and identify and try to prevent risks early, before they creep into your environment and applications.

-Before you stand up applications in the cloud or on-premise, you need to have a strategy for data security.
-Where is your data, how are you managing it, what are the compliance and governance policies, and so forth.
+Before you stand up applications in the cloud or on-premises, you need to have a strategy for data security.
+Where is your data, how are you managing it, what are the compliance and governance policies, and so forth?
 You need to be thoughtful about where sensitive data resides.

 Public cloud service or cloud computing providers

-And make use of the public cloud service providers’ security tooling.
-Public cloud providers have data tagging, data notification.
+Utilize the security tooling provided by public cloud service providers.
+Public cloud providers offer data tagging and data notification.
 And key management services that you can use to help better protect your data.

 Don’t let the fact that you’re using cloud services distract you from the features of your operating system, either.
-Make use of things like access control list, encryption, and other data security features whether your instances live in the cloud or on-prem.
+Utilize features such as access control lists, encryption, and other data security measures, whether your instances reside in the cloud or on-premises.

-The ‘defend the castle’ perimeter security strategies you’ve used successfully before, may not apply now.
-On-prem solutions that, for instance, track IP addresses and other traditional tooling don’t make sense in a cloud-native environment with containers that might have a shelf-life of minutes or seconds.
+The perimeter security strategies you have used successfully before may not be applicable now.
+On-premises solutions, such as those that track IP addresses and other traditional tools, do not make sense in a cloud-native environment with containers that may have a shelf life of minutes or seconds.

-Similarly, some of the compliance frameworks that were created 20+ years ago have security policies that assume.
-That you are doing security after the server is already deployed.
-However, in a cloud-native environment, security is for before deployment, at the application pipeline.
-As a result, auditors may incorrectly say that you need to install anti-virus or other 3rd party security agent-based software.
-Due to an outdated security policy.
+Similarly, some of the compliance frameworks created over 20 years ago have security policies that assume.
+That you are performing security after the server has already been deployed.
+However, in a cloud-native environment, security is typically implemented before deployment, at the application pipeline level.
+As a result, auditors may incorrectly advise that you need to install antivirus or other third-party security agent-based software due to an outdated security policy.
 However, this doesn’t make sense in a containerized environment where the container host itself is immutable.

 Management and Automation

-Security and automation go hand in hand.
+Security and automation are closely intertwined.
 Cloud infrastructure is valuable, in part, because it is automat.

-Automation isn’t just valuable for doing things quickly and efficiently.
+Automation isn’t just valuable for doing things quickly and efficiently; it also enables organizations to streamline their operations and improve their productivity.
 It’s valuable because you can use automation in application processes.
-And policies at a wide scale for improved security and compliance.
+And policies at a broad scale enhanced security and compliance.
 It’s valuable because you can reduce human errors, such as misconfiguration issues that give attackers a potential toehold into your environment.
-In fact, misconfiguration issues are one of the top causes of data breaches in the cloud.
+Misconfiguration issues are one of the top causes of data breaches in the cloud.

-Make sure to have a consistent automation strategy across application development, infrastructure operations, and security for repeatability, consistency, and audibility.
+Ensure a consistent automation strategy across application development, infrastructure operations, and security to promote repeatability, consistency, and auditability.

 Conclusion